Grand Lodge of Colorado: Pre-Grand Lodge

 The first meeting of Masons in what is today the State of Colorado, then still part of the Kansas Territory, was on 3 November 1858.
 J. D. Ramage gives an account that, after he arrived at the junction of Cherry Creek and the South Platte River, which came to be called Auraria, and is now called Denver.
-Ramage was approached Henry Allen, who shouted to him and gave a Masonic sign, then pointed toward a tent.
+Ramage was approached by Henry Allen, who shouted to him and gave a Masonic sign, then pointed toward a tent.
 Ramage would join Allen, along with William M. Slaughter, Dr. Levi J. Russell, Andrew Sagendorf, Oscar E. Lehow, and Charles H. Blake.
 These men would meet every Saturday to exchange "news of any mines we might discover, or any information which might be beneficial to the brethren, Masonically or financially, would at the next meeting, be given to the Masons there assembled."
 Their gathering was not an official lodge meeting, but rather an informal gathering of Masons to benefit each other.
 By 27 December 1858, there were twenty-six Masons in Auraria, holding dinner together to celebrate the Feast of Saint John the Evangelist, and had to borrow a tablecloth from a Mormon family, but nonetheless had no chairs to sit on.
 These early gatherings of Denver-Auraria Masons met in the Lehow-Sagendorf Cabin near the junction of Cherry Creek and the South Platte River.

 It was noted by John Chivington that Masonic lodges existed in Colorado before churches.
 He would remark: "On May 8, 1860, I arrived in Denver, published an appointment, and preached the following Sunday in the Masonic Hall.
 Henry Allen founded a Masonic Lodge in Colorado long before there was a church or school."

 What is recognized as the first Masonic hall in Colorado is in Central City.
 In May 1859, John H. Gregory discovered a large deposit of gold in the area of modern-day Central City and Black Hawk, what at the time came to be called "Gregory's Diggings."
 A plot of land would be secured by approximately 100 or more Masons who resided in the area, and there built a cabin.
 The site today is marked by a granite marker located between Central City and Black Hawk.